Ultimate Tic Tac Toe #

 The complexity of the game derive from the interaction between the local boards and the global board, as well as the core rule of play:

-• After that move, however, each player must play in the local board corresponding to the relative position of play of the previous player in their own local board.
-For instance, if X starts with this move:
+has their choice of any of the 81 squares on the board to play. - After that move, however, each player must play in the local board corresponding to the relative position of play of the previous player in their own local board.
+For instance, if

 . . . | . . . | _ _ _